 Bard

-I have sung my whole life and played piano for nearly as long as I can remember.
-I started writing my own songs in grade school and fell in love with the concept of bards when I first read about them in favorite novels, crafting harps and mandolins for my Barbies and making them bards and troubadours in play.
+I have sung my whole life and played piano since I learned how to read and write.
+I started composing my own songs in grade school and fell in love with the concept of bards when I first read about them in favorite novels, crafting harps and mandolins for my Barbies and making them bards and troubadours in play.

 From first grade through high school, I took private classical piano lessons and jazz piano at Colburn those last two years.
 I sang in choirs from first grade through college and did jazz band as well as wrote and performed the music to the school plays from middle school also through college.
 I continued to study music, play it by ear, and write my own.
 While at university, I doubled-majored in music and English and studied Italian, a language closely tied to music.